rmmbear/Android-QA-Helper/README.md

 # Current plans:
 - Hook up all of the existing functionality to GUI
-- Surface all available control otions of main functions in CLI
+- Surface all available control options of main functions in CLI
-- Expand the breadth of gatered data
+- Expand the breadth of gathered data
 - Optimize all the regex used in gathering data
 - Expand testing beyond device compatibility
 - Expand functionality: